Oarcinae/FactorioScenarioMultiplayerSpawn/README.md

 0.17 and 0.16 have final stable versions that will no longer be maintained.

 ## Status
-Currently working on adding support for V2.0 Factorio.
+New 2.0.0 mod version should be mostly stable and playable with Factorio V1.1.110+ Currently working on adding support for V2.0 Factorio.
 Will be removing many of the soft-mod features and other feature creep things for the first version.
 Waiting on Space Age release so I can start working on support for that.